Feature Matrix

 Common Questions

-Q: Can either GitBook or Trainual deliver documentation to multiple external clients from one system?
+Q: Can GitBook or Trainual deliver documentation to multiple external clients?

-Q: Which platform offers better version control for enterprise documentation governance?
+Q: Which platform offers better admin controls for large teams?

-Q: Is there a better alternative to both GitBook and Trainual for enterprise knowledge management?
+Q: Is there a better alternative to both GitBook and Trainual for enterprise documentation?

 Start creating professional documentation that your users will love